Open Ports, Protocols and Services Hardening

 What are the most critical areas we need to address and how should an enterprise take the first step to mature their risk management program?

 Rather than chase every new exceptional threat and neglect the fundamentals, how can we get on track with a roadmap of fundamentals and guidance to measure and improve?

 Which defensive steps have the greatest value?

-The first six CIS Critical Controls (Basic) are the most critical to implement and manage.
-NNT’s products uniquely align with the requirements of these "Basic" controls by providing a suite of products that address each of the controls requirements
+The first six CIS Controls (Basic) are the most critical to implement and manage.
+NNT’s products uniquely align with the requirements of these "Basic" controls by providing a suite of products that address each of the controls' requirements.

-NNT rounds out its CIS Critical Controls value add by delivering additional functionality that augments Critical Controls 18 and 20.
+NNT rounds out its CIS Controls value add by delivering additional functionality that augments CIS Control 18 and 20.